-Delivering more and better housing across all of Scotland.
+Delivering more and better housing across all of Scotland

-- Over £3 billion to deliver at least 50,000 affordable homes, of which 35,000 will be for social rent, by March 2021
+- Over £3.3 billion to deliver at least 50,000 affordable homes, of which 35,000 will be for social rent, over this parliamentary term

 - More than £500m in energy efficiency over the lifetime of this Parliament

-We will continue to support the building of more houses in rural areas and following the pilot of a Self-Build Loan Fund in the Highland Council Area, we will implement this initiative nationwide offering loans of up to £175,000.
-Since January 2007 we have approved croft house grant payments of over £18 million assisting the building and improvement of over 900 croft houses helping to sustain rural communities and businesses.
+Read about rural housing in Lochalsh and Skye.
+Following a successful self-build loan fund pilot in the Highland Council area which supported the construction of 14 new homes, we launched a £4m national fund in September 2018.
+This offers loans of up to £175,000 to help with construction costs.
+Since January 2007 we have approved croft house grant payments of over £19 million to assist the building and improvement of over 960 croft houses which is helping to sustain rural communities and businesses.

 Over the lifetime of this Parliament we have invested over £500 million in tackling fuel poverty and improving the energy efficiency of our homes.
 Between now and 2040, we will continue to transform all of Scotland’s buildings to be warmer, greener and more energy efficient through the Energy Efficient Scotland Programme sets out how we will achieve this ambition.